RoyAalekh/RoyAalekh.github.io/WORKLOG.md

 Notes / future improvements
 - If we later want to avoid editing HTML content directly, we can move Journey + Selected Work content into a Jekyll data file (e.g. _data/journey.yml) and render it via Liquid.
 This will make resume-driven updates easier and less error-prone.
 - Consider adding a minimal favicon (favicon.ico) to avoid 404 noise in dev logs.

+## 2025-12-15 — Dynamic footer year
+Change
+Replaced hard-coded "© 2024" footers with a dynamic year using Jekyll’s build time:
+- Used {{ 'now' | date: '%Y' }} so the footer stays current in future years.
+- Added empty front matter (---) to static HTML pages so Liquid is processed.

+Rationale
+Static year values become outdated and subtly signal neglect.
+This keeps the site evergreen with near-zero maintenance.